Vault (sculpture)

+Installed in the City Square for its opening in May 1980, the Melbourne City Council voted to remove it only three months later.
+The controversy was one of many issues that led to the State Government's sacking of the City Council in December 1980.
+The Builders Labourers Federation announced they would ban any attempts to move it.

-In 1981, the Vault was re-erected at Batman Park, a less prominent part of the city.
+In July 1981, Vault was dismantled and then re-erected at Batman Park, a much less prominent part of the city.
 It remained there until 2002 when it was moved to a position outside the Australian Centre for Contemporary Art in Southbank.

-In 2017, the sculpture was recommended for heritage protection, through inclusion in the City of Melbourne Planning Scheme Heritage Overlay, following a heritage study of the Southbank Area.
+Following a heritage study of the Southbank area in 2017, the sculpture was recommended for heritage protection through inclusion in the City of Melbourne Planning Scheme Heritage Overlay, which was applied in 2020.
+In May 2024 it was proposed for listing at the State level on the Victorian Heritage Register.

-Vault has been inspirational for some built and propositional architectural projects designed in Melbourne.
-Several of Denton Corker Marshall's works have "adopted peril's yellow almost as a point of pride and solidarity" while its form has been manipulated in some works by ARM Architecture (Ashton Raggatt McDougall).
+Vaults design has inspired many built and propositional architectural projects in Melbourne.
+Several of Denton Corker Marshall's works have "adopted peril's yellow almost as a point of pride and solidarity", while its form has been referenced in some works by ARM Architecture (Ashton Raggatt McDougall), including Storey Hall (1996) on Swanston Street.
+Vault is also referenced in the yellow origami-like bases of tram stops in the Melbourne city centre, and the yellow sculptural work of the Citylink tollway's Melbourne International Gateway.
+Other Melbourne buildings that incorporate references to Vault include the Adelphi Hotel on Flinders Lane and St Jude's Church in Carlton.